Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 Photos from Counter Culture Coffee.
 Counter Culture Coffee

-As a wholesale-only coffee business, that is, without retail cafes, CCC has stood out by establishing training facilities across the United States to give its employees and customers a space to meet and discover about workshops and play with the latest device, prepare for competitions, or just hang out.
+As a wholesale-only coffee business, that is, without retail cafes, CCC has stood out by establishing training facilities across the United States to give its employees and customers a space to meet and discover about workshops and play with the latest equipment, prepare for competitions, or simply hang out.
 There are twelve CCC Training Labs throughout the U.S.: in Los Angeles, Seattle, Chicago, Boston, Washington D.C., Durham, N.C., Miami, New York, Dallas, Charleston, S.C., Asheville, N.C., and Emeryville, Calif.

 In 2020, the training facilities were dark and unoccupied as the country and world went into a state of shut-down.
 Trevor Clark of the Asheville, N.C., training center determined of interacting with people once more and, perhaps more important, to serve coffee to them.

-Shift Consume Begin
+Shift Ingest Begin

 For several years, Counter Culture Coffee would host “Tasting at Ten” events that would explore different coffees, brew techniques ideas, stories, and concepts for staff and customers every Friday on the morning of a Friday.
 The pandemic altered all of that.
-Nevertheless from the memory and the times, Shift Consume was born.
+But from the memory and the times, Shift Consume was born.

 Shift Ingest expands across the nation